Part IIB guide

 - hand in all marked coursework (complete with the feedback sheets where possible).
 If you will have a problem attending on the above dates or times, please the Teaching Office to discuss.

-A coversheet will be issued that contains details of the procedure for coursework submission.
+A coversheet will be issued that contains details of the procedure for coursework submission to External Examiners.
 The coversheet includes a declaration, which you must sign, that all coursework submitted is your own work.
 You will also be reminded of the importance of this declaration when you confirm your exam entries.

 You must read the advice on cooperation and cheating and (if you have not done so already) will be required to complete a consent form for the possible use of the Turnitin text matching software (which checks electronic coursework submissions for plagiarism).